-WARNING: Traffic-Aware Cruise Control is designed for your driving comfort and convenience and is not a collision warning or avoidance system.
-Never depend on Traffic-Aware Cruise Control to adequately slow down Model 3.
-Always watch the road in front of you and be prepared to take corrective action at all times.
+WARNING: Although Traffic-Aware Cruise Control is capable of detecting pedestrians and cyclists, never depend on Traffic-Aware Cruise Control to adequately slow Model 3 down for them.
 Failure to do so can result in serious injury or death.

 Limitations and Warnings